 Explanation of your financial constraints:

-It’s quite normal to go through a financial crisis when you’re not able to repay debt Try to make them understand that amidst this unforeseen situation you are willing to pay off your debts by settling the amount.
+It’s quite normal to go through a financial crisis when you’re not able to repay debt.
+Try to make them understand that amidst this unforeseen situation you are willing to pay off your debts by settling the amount.

-Don't miss out an opportunity to explain your tough time and how eager you are to settle your debt and avoid bankruptcy!
+Don't miss out on an opportunity to explain your tough time and how eager you are to settle your debt and avoid bankruptcy!

 Debt related information:

 Well, this is one of the important constituents of your letter!
 Include everything regarding the account which you want to settle.
 For example, the debt amount, your default date, the date on which you have received the last intimation from your creditors or collection agencies, etc.

 Usually, the creditors and collection agencies prefer a lump sum payment for settling a debt.
 Still, you can propose a settlement in the form of monthly installments.

 In case your creditors or collectors agree, mention the amount which you can afford per month.
 Also mention how long it will take to pay off your reduced payoff amount.

 Request for updating your credit report: